This is what I do....

 How does it work?

-There are a number of therapeutic theories and interventions that inform the consultancy, the aim is to provide the right balance between having somewhere to off-load with realistic, successful strategies and techniques to optimise your overall wellbeing.
+There are a number of therapeutic theories and interventions that inform the supervisory consultancy, the aim is to provide the right balance between having somewhere to off-load with realistic, successful strategies and techniques to optimise your overall practice and wellbeing so that you can continue to offer good quality to work for those that you help in your role.

 It already works!

 I already provide this service to a number of organisations.
-Working with individuals and organisations within private and the public sector, offering both group and individual appointments at regular timeframes that are individually tailored to fit.
+Working with individuals and organisations within private and the public sector in a number of professional helping roles.
+I offer both group and individual appointments at regular timeframes that are individually tailored to fit.
 I also offer workshops and training events that focus on addressing the combination of professional and personal stressors, and how to recognise and manage these.

 I often work in partnership with fellow therapeutic colleagues...